 Title insurance protects you against losses resulting from claims against your ownership of your property.
-It is different from other property insurance coverages because title insurance provides coverage for problems or “hidden risks” that have occurred prior to you taking ownership of the title to the property, yet the problems or hidden risks affect your ownership rights.
+It is different from other property insurance coverages because title insurance provides coverage for problems or “hidden risks” that have occurred prior to you taking ownership of the title to the property, that can adversely affect your ownership rights.
 Title insurance helps protect your ownership not only in land but also improvements located on it.
 Title insurance coverage includes:

 Policies guarantee the absence of undisclosed liens and problems with rights of ownership, as well as protecting possession, control and disposition rights.
 It guarantees that you own your property, subject to any restrictions or liens you have caused to be placed or assumed on the property.There are two title insurance policies, Lender’s Title Insurance and Owner’s Title Insurance.
 TitleQuest offers lender’s and owner’s title insurance from multiple highly rated national underwriters.

-As lender’s title insurance only covers claims that affect the lender’s loan., to protect yourself, you may want to purchase owner’s title insurance.
+As lender’s title insurance only covers claims that affect the lender’s loan, to protect yourself, you may want to purchase owner’s title insurance.